Your Guide Getting Married in a National Park

 There's typically a fee for entering a national park, so plan out the transportation carefully ahead of time.
 That may mean you organize an area for guests to meet and hire a shuttle or bus to drive into the park, so that you pay for one pass instead of 50.
 For those guests coming in just for the day, it might be an inconvenience to pay a fee only to leave later that night; so it's a nice gesture to cover the cost of guests passes in those cases.

-Tip For The Taking: You might have to get park passes for all of your wedding vendors just to get them into the park.
+Tip: You might have to get park passes for all of your wedding vendors just to get them into the park.
 Ask your vendors whether they have their own passes already or whether you'll have to buy them beforehand.

 9. Spread the news about terrain and weather.